Akinori Iwamura

 Earning the nickname of Gan-chan ("Top Gun") for his play in NPB's Central League, Iwamura had been drafted by the Tokyo Yakult Swallows out of high school in 1997.
 He helped his team to the Japan Series title in 2001[2] and also picked up several Gold Glove and All-Star honors along the way,[3] including the Central League's monthly MVP award for August, 2004, in which he hit 11 homers with 27 RBI and a .292 average.[4]

-Aki had his first taste of Major League competition when he participated in a postseason series against a squad of MLB All-Stars (including Tampa Bay's leftfielder, Carl Crawford[5]) in November, 2004.
-He was named NPB's MVP for the series after batting .440.[6]
+Aki had his first taste of Major League competition when he participated in a postseason series against a squad of MLB All-Stars in 2002.[5]
+He played in the next Japan series in 2004 (which included Tampa Bay's leftfielder, Carl Crawford[6], with whom Iwamura exchanged jerseys[7]) in November, 2004, and was named NPB's MVP for the series after batting .440.[8]

 Iwamura came to general attention of American baseball fans during the 2006 World Baseball Classic.
 As the starting third baseman for Team Japan, he hit .389 in six games en route to Japan's first championship in that tournament.[7]

 In November 2006, Tampa Bay submitted a sealed bid, later revealed to be worth $4.55MM, to acquire the rights to negotiate with Iwamura.
 As the high bidder, the Devil Rays gained a 30-day window with which to negotiate with the player.
-The negotiations were hampered, according to Alan Nero (Iwamura's American agent), by differences in terms of overall dollars and the potential for Iwamura to become a free agent earlier than the standard 6 years.[8]
-The Devil Rays and Iwamura eventually settled on a contract worth a guaranteed 3 years and $7.45MM (2007-09)—including benefits such as a full-time translator, English lessons, and trips for his family between the United States and Japan—plus a team option for 2010 worth $4.25MM (or as much as $5.25MM with incentives) or a buyout of $250,000 to $750,000.[3]
+The negotiations were hampered, according to Alan Nero (Iwamura's American agent), by differences in terms of overall dollars and the potential for Iwamura to become a free agent earlier than the standard 6 years.[10]
+The Devil Rays and Iwamura eventually settled on a contract worth a guaranteed 3 years and $7.45MM (2007-09)—including benefits such as a full-time translator (a position officially referred to as "Cultural Assimilation Liason" and filled by Masanobu Koyanagi in 2007[7] and Tateki Uchibori in 2008 & 2009; Uchibori would stay on with the Rays after Iwamura's departure in a scouting capacity), English lessons, and trips for his family between the United States and Japan—plus a team option for 2010 worth at least $4.25MM (and as much as $5.25MM with incentives) or a buyout of $250,000 to $750,000.[3]

 Despite speculation that Iwamura would be moved to second base for his inaugural MLB season,[9] Aki went on to be the Devil Rays' primary third baseman in 2007, eventually starting 120 games at the position along with solid defense (he finished first in the AL for fielding percentage at third base that season with .975).[10]
 He suffered a few injuries during the course of the season, some worse than others.
 Less than a month in (and hitting to an OPS of .961 at the time) he strained an oblique muscle, injured as he hit an RBI double on April 23 against the Yankees.[11]
 Later, he was hit in the left eye (which caused bruising) by a ball bouncing up on him during the game on June 3 against Kansas City and kept him out of the lineup for 4 days.[12]